-Ask an OT is a monthly series answering questions that we receive from educators, parents, and OTs, like you!
-This month we’re addressing how to build appropriate pencil pressure, learning cursive for children that have not mastered print, and fun and effective ways to build hand strength.
+This week, we’re addressing how to build appropriate pencil pressure, teach cursive to children who haven’t yet mastered print, and effective ways to build hand strength.

-Here are some activities to try before coloring, writing, or drawing.
+Here are some warm-up activities before coloring, writing, or drawing.

 - Animal or wheelbarrow walks